CUNY-CL/winter-camp/README.md

 The reason we need `collections.Counter` dictionaries to fill the value entries is because the data is bound to have multiple CharCase patterns for a single MIXED token, and the dictionaries will provide the counts for each CharCase pattern, as you can see above.
 That way, when the time comes to perform case-restoration on casefolded MIXED tokens, we will have the means to select the CharCase pattern with the highest count.
 In sum, if the `test.tok` data set were to contain the token, *iphone*, because the model isn't designed to restore case to MIXED case tokens, we would have to perform a dictionary lookup and select the CharCase pattern with the highest count--i.e. *iPhone*.

-To write a snippet that populates a mixed-case dictionary, you will have to read the [documentation](https://docs.python.org/2/library/collections.html) on `collections.defaultdict` to learn how to create default dictionaries and `import collections`.
+To write a snippet that populates a mixed-case dictionary, you will have to read the [documentation](https://docs.python.org/2/library/collections.html) on `collections.defaultdict` and carefully go through the examples provided to learn how to create default dictionaries.

 TIPS: